magneticio/vamp.io/content/documentation/using-vamp/blueprints.md

        ...
 ```

 Clusters and services are just organisational items.
-Vamp uses them to order, reference and control the actual containers and routing and traffic.
+Vamp uses them to order, reference and control the actual containers and gateways and traffic.

 > **This all seems redundant, right?** We have a reference chain of blueprints -> gateways -> clusters -> services -> breeds -> deployable.
 However, you need this level of control and granularity in any serious environment where DRY principles are taken seriously and where "one size fits all" doesn't fly.